xenofonvar/react-forkify/README.md

-# Getting Started with Create React App
+# Forkify project with React

 ### In this project i migrated the forkify project from javascript to React.\